DinkyToyz/wtmcsServiceDispatcher/docs/1.0/_Incompatibilities.md

 The mod therefore has version limits, and some functionality may be disabled automatically when the game updates.

-To manualy allow or disallow code overrides and deep game calls regardless of version, use the [Allow Code Overrides](OptionsAdvanced.html#ReflectionAllowance) option.

 ## Service Mods

 Any mod that override code in, or replaces, service vehicle AIs has a risk of beeing incompatible with this mod.

-Hopefully such incompatibilities will only rusult in limited functinalit loss in the mod, and no crashes, but is is impossible to know for sure.
+Hopefully such incompatibilities will only rusult in limited functinalit loss in the mod, and no crashes, but it is impossible to know for sure.

 Also, using two mods that assigns/reassigns the same service vehicles is likely to cause problems.

 - [Districts](http://steamcommunity.com/sharedfiles/filedetails/?id=649522495){:target="_blank"}
-  The *Dicstricts* mod completely replaces the AIs ogf service buildings an vehicles.
+  The *Dicstricts* mod completely replaces the AIs of service buildings an vehicles.
   This might break the garbage truck *Prioritize assigned buildings* options, and may also result in an increased number of reassigments.

 ## Road, Zone and Traffic Mods